kevmhughes/apple_website_clone/README.md

 # Apple iPhone 15 Pro Website Clone

-This is a fully responsive website clone which uses customised GSAP animations and Three.js 3D effects to allow the user to animate 3D iPhone models.
+Fully responsive website clone using customised GSAP animations and Three.js 3D effects.

 Use the app [here]((https://bright-gelato-d9b778.netlify.app))

 # Description
 This is a clone of Apple's iPhone 15 Pro website using React.js and TailwindCSS.
-It highlights the effective use of GSAP (Greensock Animations) and Three.js for displaying and manipulating iPhone 15 Pro models in various colors and shapes.
+It utilises GSAP (Greensock Animations) to animate various sections of the website including images and text.
+It also uses Three.js to display display and allow the user to manipulate the iPhone 15 Pro models in various colors and shapes.

 # Take a Look at the Website